Why EDI is Important for Your Business?

 What is EDI?

-EDI is a system for exchanging business documents electronically between organizations in a standardized and universally accepted format.
+EDI is a system used for exchanging business documents electronically between trading partners in a standardized and universally accepted format.
 This can include invoices, purchase orders, shipment notices, and other important documents.
 Rather than sending these documents via mail or email, EDI allows businesses to exchange them in a standardized electronic format.
 This makes it easier for businesses to automate their processes and improve their overall efficiency.

 History of EDI